GMRI Research Experience for Undergraduates

 One of the foremost challenges of our times is to understand the impacts of climate change on our coupled natural and human systems.
-This includes documenting and monitoring change, as well as predicting and mitigating future impacts of climate change on ecosystems around the world.
+This includes documenting and monitoring change, as well as predicting and mitigating future impacts of climate change on ecosystems and the communities that depend on them around the world.
 Very few places are witnessing the effects of climate change more intensely than the Gulf of Maine, which has been warming faster than 99.9% of the global ocean.
 As such, GMRI is strategically positioned to conduct cutting-edge research on this issue, and we welcome this opportunity to invite undergraduate students to take part in our work.

 How to Apply

 1. Check Eligibility